Heading to NYC's Indie Beauty Expo? - DuJour

 While spending an hour at the nail salon can be therapeutic and well-deserved, time is not always on our side.
 Brands like Kosette are offering superb gel nail stickers, portable mini LED blue lights for gel manicures, and various other products to help you keep your nails looking chic from home.

-The website and boutiques will go live on day one of IBE New York (August 21) and will only be available to consumers for 60 days.
 Check out the complete list of events happening during this year’s Week of Independent Beauty here.